Fietsersbond

 The logo of the Dutch Fietsersbond (Cyclists' Union).

 The Dutch Fietsersbond (Cyclists' Union) is an organisation which represents the interests of cyclists in the Netherlands by working towards the expansion and improvement of bicycle friendly infrastructure.
 The Fietsersbond does this by lobbying, and working with, all levels of government on urban planning, policies, and laws, etc. to improve cycling conditions and make Dutch cities, towns and country areas safer and easier to get around in for anyone who rides a bike — which is a large proportion of the population: approximately 5 million Dutch people ride every day out of the country's total population of 16.8 million.

-The Fietsersbond lobbies politicians and the civil service on all levels — national, provincial & local — to achieve (among other things):
+The Fietsersbond lobbies politicians and the civil service on all levels — national, provincial and local — to achieve (among other things):